Nate-Wessel/how2osm/readme.md

 * `cycleway:left=lane`
 * `cycleway:right=lane`

 These indicate respectively that a bike lane is on both sides of a street or just on the left or right side, depending which way the line is drawn.
 All was going well, until(!) at some point it started to become common to see the first tag supplanted by `cycleway:both=lane`, a tag that I didn't even know to look for until I was deep into trying to figure out why some major lanes were missing from my map.
 The software I was using still doesn't actually support this tagging out of the box, and it's far too common in practice now to try to go back to the older tagging style.
+To keep my project up to date I must find ways to adapt my code.

 #### It accepts your edits

 Just as it's a strength that the wise cartographer can add their wisdom to the map, so is it a detriment that any fool can add their foolishness too.
 Almost all edits to OSM are made in good faith but it's the nature of a growing project that there will always be beginners making simple mistakes or failing to fully understand the norms of the community.
 If you're reading this, it's likely you'll make some mistakes too and perhaps you'll get a polite message from me or some other local mapper one day pointing out a better way of doing things.
 I've found OSM to be a supportive community that happily welcomes and develops newcomers, but the truth is that the map at any given moment is likely full of small mistakes that haven't been fixed yet.

 ![A user has misused the `name=*` tag, filling it with a description and some kind of identifier.
 No one walking past this building would recognize that as it's name.](./images/misuse-of-name-tag.png)

+One example that comes to mind is the border between India and China.
+It's a very large and complex boundary that neither country actually agrees on.
+OSM has a nuanced way of tagging [disputed political boundaries](https://wiki.openstreetmap.org/wiki/Disputed_territories), but I found that in practice the boundary relations for each country would often break down (i.e. fail to be a closed polygon) because novice editors didn't understand this complexity.
+I shouldn't have to have to fix China and re-download the data every fifth time I make a map of the region.

 ## Contribute and access the data
 * OSM is a big online database